niks3089/tech-blog/content/posts/token-history-problem-statement.md

 ### Deliverables

 - A fully functional indexer that captures token transfer data from the blockchain.
-- A peristent DB designed for efficient storage and querying of token transfer data.
+- A persistent DB designed for efficient storage and querying of token transfer data.
 - A set of JSON RPC API endpoints to access token transfer history.

 ### Expected Challenges